Skip to Content

 You can see how blotchy it looks and in some areas runny.
 I didn’t expect it to look good, but I’m almost embarrassed to show you these.

-I will have to do some light sanding and then more cleaning before the second coat.
+That’s when I realized I needed to do some light sanding and then more cleaning and readjust my project plan.

 After living with the fumes, overspray and white chalky dust for a day or so, I made an executive decision.
-I decided NOT to continue with the spray paint product but purchase the Homax tile paint kit instead.
+I decided NOT to continue with the spray paint product but purchase the Homax tile paint kit instead for this painted backsplash project.

 The spray paint will probably leave a more even finish than the paint product, but the odor (and probably toxicity) was overwhelming.
 Because our kitchen is in the middle of our house, I had no way of “sectioning” it off to let the fumes die down.